ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 RS.tx_in_flight: C.inflight at
-the time of the transmission of the packet that has just been ACKed (the most recently sent segment among segments ACKed by the ACK that was just received).
+the time of the transmission of the packet that has just been ACKed (the most recently sent packet among packets ACKed by the ACK that was just received).

-RS.lost: The volume of data that was declared lost between the transmission and acknowledgment of the packet that has just been ACKed (the most recently sent segment among segments ACKed by the ACK that was just received).
+RS.lost: The volume of data that was declared lost between the transmission and acknowledgment of the packet that has just been ACKed (the most recently sent packet among packets ACKed by the ACK that was just received).

 ## Output Control Parameters {#output-control-parameters}